 We take our duty to protect your personal information and confidentiality very seriously and we are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whatever format and medium it is held in.
 At Trust Board level, we have appointed a Senior Information Risk Owner (SIRO) who is accountable for the management of all information assets and any associated risks and incidents, and a Caldicott Guardian who is responsible for the management of patient information and patient confidentiality.

-Our Senior Information Risk Owner (SIRO) is Neil Smith, Executive Director of Finance / Deputy Chief Executive, whilst the Caldicott Guardian is Noir Thomas, Executive Medical Director.
+Our Senior Information Risk Owner (SIRO) is Rob Collins, Executive Director of Finance whilst the Caldicott Guardian is Noir Thomas, Executive Medical Director.
 Both these roles are supported by the Data Protection Officer (DPO) (Jeanie Hedley, Head of Information Governance) and the Information Governance Team.

 The joint Senior Information Risk Owner / Information Governance Committee monitors compliance with the IG framework.
 The Committee meets bi-monthly, and reports to the Executive Committee, and membership is comprised of: